Harnessing Consistency for Robust Test-Time LLM Ensemble: Methodology

 Secondly, we evaluate how model confidence, measured by the entropy of the token probability $H(\tilde{\p}_{\text{assist}_i})$, relates to the answer correctness.
-As shown in Figure~\ref{fig:obs-model-conf}, correct answers exhibit lower entropy than wrong ones.
+We experiment on PIQA dataset, and as shown in Figure~\ref{fig:obs-model-conf}, correct answers exhibit lower entropy than wrong ones.
 A one-sided test of $H_0: \mathbb{E}[H(\tp)|\text{wrong}] \leq \mathbb{E}[H(\tp)|\text{correct}]$ yields a $p$-value of $7.7\times 10^{-108}$, confirming that wrong answers have larger entropy than correct ones.
 We summarize this into Observation~\ref{obs:model-conf}. \begin{observation}[Model Confidence] Small model confidence measure by the entropy of token probability signals correct answer. \end{observation}